Handbook of Business Procedures

 - Exceptions to Standard Terms and Conditions

 Standard terms and conditions apply to the subsequently awarded purchase order or contract.
-Bidders or proposers may propose exceptions to the terms and conditions; however, this could result in disqualification of the vendor’s bid or proposal.
+Bidders or proposers may propose exceptions to the terms and conditions; however, this could result in disqualification of the supplier’s bid or proposal.
 Requested exceptions must include proposed alternative language.

 - Submission Deadline